Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 ABOVE: The town of Sorrento is built on cliffs overlooking Marina Piccola, the boat harbor.

-Sorrento was a three-hour cruise from Amalfi, and the Wind Surf was scheduled to arrive at 3 p.m. and depart an 7 a.m. the next morning.
+Sorrento was a three-hour cruise from Amalfi, and Wind Surf was scheduled to arrive at 3 p.m. and depart an 7 a.m. the next morning.

 photoThe town of Sorrento has a less dramatic setting than Amalfi does, being spread out along the top of a cliff with mostly 19th and 20th Century buildings visible from the sea.
 Ships' tenders and hydrofoil ferries from Capri land at Marina Piccola, with public shuttle buses connecting the small port to the town.